 Source: PCI SSC

-The PCI 3DS SDK Security Standard will be available on the PCI SSC website next month.
+The PCI CPoC Standard and Program documents are available on the PCI SSC website.